Struct dns_parser::Builder

 Returns the final packet

-When packet is not truncated method returns Ok(packet)
+When packet is not truncated method returns Ok(packet).
+If

 cases the packet is fully valid.